 WebGL: 3D in the browser

 WebGL is a standard for programming in 3D with the browser as platform.
 The final specification of the standard was published in 2010 and is defined by the Khronos Group, a consortium which is also in charge of Open GL and Open CL.
+It allows to make animations, interfaces or 3D games running both online and offline.

-Google supports this technology that fits entirely within its intent to bring applications on the Web, and this complements projects as Native Client, Google Chrome OS.
+Google so supports this technology that fits entirely within its intent to bring applications on the Web, and this complements projects as Native Client, Google Chrome OS.

 It is also supported by Nvidia, manufacturer of chipsets and graphics cards, AMD, a manufacturer of microprocessors, Ericsson, a manufacturer of mobile phones, Mozilla, Opera Software.

-How it works?
+How WebGL works?

 WebGL is an interface between JavaScript and Open GL ES 2.0, a library in native code that directly accesses the hardware of graphics cards.
 There is a version of Open GL for each model of graphics card, which typically is installed by the operating system whatsoever.

-The rendering is done in Canvas, a graphics display surface which is part of HTML 5 and is already implemented by modern browsers.
+The rendering is done in Canvas, a graphics display surface which is part of HTML 5 and is already implemented by all modern browsers.
 WebGL can be used on other platforms, whether they use WebKit in particular.

 Thus WebGL runs on a browser supporting Canvas and with a JavaScript framework (see list in resources).

 - Three.js.
 3D engine which wants to be lightweight and easy to use and works with WebGL, Canvas, SVG.
 Gallery demo includes a sample of human skin very realistic.
+A demo and tutorial: A city in 100 lines of code.

 - PhiloGL.
 A JavaScript framework to ease making a WebGL app.